The Ranching Wife Writes

 For those who feel they don't have the knowledge or ability to raise their own food, please take the time to find reliable, healthy sources

-knowledge of the harm our foods are causing, many farms, ranches and individuals have chosen to get involved, therefore the choices
+the harm our foods are causing, many farms, ranches and individuals have chosen to get involved, therefore the choices

 are many and the prices are competitive.
 For instance, many families are choosing to raise their own foods for the health of their own